Tushar Ahuja Sr. QA Manager Dec 20, 2019

 - High availability (Replication, automatic failover).

-- Distribution of select queries between master and slaves.
+- Distribution of select queries between master and replicas.

 The current Pgpool-II stable version is 4.0.
 Pgpool-II works on Linux, Solaris, FreeBSD, and most UNIX-like architectures.
 Windows is not supported.